Fluorosilicone / Fluorosilicone Rubber

 Commercial Grade Fluorosilicone

-Stockwell Elastomerics is an ITAR registered, USA-based molder of fluorosilicone and electrically conductive fluorosilicone components.
-Compression molds are domestically manufactured, and custom fluorosilicone components are manufactured in Stockwell Elastomerics’ location in Philadelphia, Pennsylvania.
-Molded fluorosilicone parts are manufactured in compression molds and may be manually or cryogenically de-flashed.
+Stockwell Elastomerics is an ITAR registered molder of fluorosilicone and EMI fluorosilicone components.
+Molded fluorosilicone parts are produced in compression molds and may be manually or cryogenically de-flashed.
+Compression molds are domestically manufactured, and custom fluorosilicone components are manufactured in Stockwell Elastomerics’ location in Philadelphia, Pennsylvania (USA).

 Contact Stockwell Elastomerics for Fluorosilicone